Sikkim – A travellers Delight

 It take approx 4- 5 hrs by road to reach Lachen from Gangtok.
 There the roads divides futher to two axis…one leading to Chaten – Thangu – Gurudongmar Lake and another to Lachen – Lachung – Yumthang valley.

 The journey on this route begins with a 4-5 hour drive through mountains ranges covered with snow clad peaks till one reaches Lachen, a small town in North Sikkim located at a height of 10000 ft.
-Usually, a night halt at Lachen is recommended as it takes around 3-4 hours from Lachen to reach Gurudongmar lake .
-The route goes through lush green valleys and waterfalls as one reaches the Lachen village.
+Usually, a night halt at Lachung is recommended as it is well developed with hotels & caters to tourist needs.
+It takes around 6 hours to reach Gurudongmar Lake from here.

 The closest village from Gurdongmar Lake is Thangu, at about 14000 ft.
 The drive through the mountain ranges is full of breathtaking views (do carry best of your cameras for most memorable pictures).
 Buses here are available frequently and one can even opt for a taxi or jeep from morning to evening.
 Many areas in these stretches are restricted and needs prior approval from state deptt.
 Passes would be available from the tourist centre at Gangtok.

 Once you are back from Gurudongmar, you can plan to reach Lachung and halt for the night.
-Lachung, is another beautiful village with a splendid landscape.
+Lachung, is undoubtedly a beautiful village with a splendid landscape.

 From here, next morning you can move to Yumthang valley known as the Sikkim Valley of flowers which is again a breathtaking haven, with green pastures & rolling meadows.
-Next morning you can return to Gangtok.
+Next morning you can plan a return journey to Gangtok with a brief halt at Chungthang to visit the holy Gurudwara.
+(Gurudwara Nanak Lama)